pixstrs/pixstrs/README.md

-I give therapy for 100 dollar
+I give therapy for 100 dollars